AlonsoFlo14/SI_Group4_CatFlap/Readme.md

-# SI - Group4 - Cat Flap
+# SI - Group4 - Dog Flap
 This file is set to resume the project.

 ## Presentation